faircloth-lab/phyluce/README.rst

 The package now includes a number of tools spanning:

 - the assembly of raw read data to contigs
-- the separation of UCE loci from assembled contigs
+- the identification of UCE contigs
 - parallel alignment generation, alignment trimming, and alignment data summary methods in preparation for analysis
 - alignment and SNP calling using UCE or other types of raw-read data.